What Are Agentic AI Systems and How Is SAP Using Them?

 Streamlined Operations

-Agentic AI improves more than task speed — it improves how responsibilities move between people, teams, and systems.
-In many companies, a single workflow passes through several hands before it’s complete.
-AI agents remove that dependency by carrying out connected actions from start to finish, reducing delays caused by task ownership gaps.
+Here’s what I’ve seen in practice: agentic AI doesn’t just speed up individual tasks.
+It changes how responsibilities move between people, teams, and systems.
+In many companies, a single workflow passes through several hands before it’s done.
+AI agents cut through that by carrying out connected actions start to finish, eliminating delays caused by ownership gaps.
+That’s where the compounding effect kicks in.

 Faster Turnaround

-Agents respond instantly to system triggers, allowing tasks to begin the moment new data becomes available.
+Agents respond instantly to system triggers.
+Tasks begin the moment new data shows up.
 This matters most in customer-facing scenarios where response time directly affects satisfaction and conversion.
+Minutes matter.

 Scalable Personalisation

-In an AI-driven environment, agents adjust offers, support, or timing based on real-time behaviour — helping businesses personalise at speed without inflating team size.
-McKinsey found that personalisation drives 5–15% revenue lift, and leading companies generate 40% more revenue from personalisation than average performers (McKinsey, 2025).
+Agents adjust offers, support, or timing based on real-time behaviour.
+They help you personalise at speed without growing the team.
+McKinsey found that personalisation drives 5-15% revenue lift, and leading companies generate 40% more revenue from personalisation than average performers (McKinsey, 2025).
+That gap is worth paying attention to.

 Better Use of Data

-Agentic AI proves especially effective where data labelling or review work is intensive.
-In trials across industries like fintech and healthcare, agents reduced total annotation time by 52% by independently managing low-risk data and only flagging uncertain items for human review.
+Agentic AI is especially effective where data labelling or review work eats up time.
+In trials across fintech and healthcare, agents reduced total annotation time by 52% by independently managing low-risk data and only flagging uncertain items for human review.
+The boring stuff, handled automatically.

 Lower Operational Costs